AP-Skill-Development-Corporation/KEC-CSEA-Python/README.md

   - Loops Overview,for,while and range overview and sample example on each
   - Jumping statements Overview break,pass and continue with sample example on each
   - Inner Loops overview and sample example on it

+# Day-05(01-09-2023):
+  - Function and its types
+  - User Defined function types with sample example on each
+  - Function Argument Types with sample example on each
+  - Data Structures Overview
+  - List Overview and sample example on it